Nebraska Veterans Benefits

 The University of Nebraska and all state and community colleges may waive tuition for eligible children of veterans.
 Children of members who died on active duty, as a result of active duty, or who are permanently and totally disabled as a result of active duty may be eligible.

 Nebraska residents who are enlisted members of a Nebraska-based unit of the Active Selected Reserve may be eligible for a 50% tuition credit to the University of Nebraska campuses, Nebraska state colleges and Nebraska community colleges.
 This program is allowed 200 new applicants each calendar year.

-Find colleges in Nebraska with our School Finder.
-Use the filters to sort schools by state.
+> Find VA-approved colleges and universities in Nebraska with our School Finder.

 Housing Benefits for Nebraska Veterans